AVAX is the native token of Avalanche.

 As for users, Avalanche will look like any other blockchain network.

-It will host an array of familiar features, such as decentralized applications (dApps), tokenized assets, decentralized exchanges and smart contracts – albeit with a different set of rules dictating how it all works behind the scenes.
+It will host an array of familiar features, such as decentralised applications (dApps), tokenised assets, decentralised exchanges and smart contracts – albeit with a different set of rules dictating how it all works behind the scenes.
 To demonstrate this, the creators of Avalanche, Ava Labs, launched Athereum.
 Athereum is an Avalanche-based version of Ethereum with all the features and applications of Ethereum, but instead running on the much faster Avalanche protocol.

 What does AVAX do?

 AVAX is the native token of the Avalanche network, which means it is used as the primary currency for network transactions, including gas fees and payments.
 AVAX is also used as the basic unit of account between the different blockchains which operate on the network, despite each of these networks potentially having their own currency.

 Staking is another one of the primary uses for AVAX.